Possible Bearish Inside Day Candle Pattern Detected for Emerson Elec Co (NYSE:EMR) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Emerson Elec Co (NYSE:EMR)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Emerson Elec Co (NYSE:EMR) based on the price action in the company's shares.
-Today's price range of $76.88 and $77.13 is within yesterday's high and low of the day.
+Yesterday's price range of $76.88 and $77.13 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Emerson Elec Co may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Emerson Electric Co. designs and manufactures electronic and electrical equipment, software, systems, and services.
 The Company offers its products for industrial, commercial, and consumer markets worldwide through its network power, process management, industrial automation, climate technologies, and commercial and residential solutions divisions.